Cross-domain Recommender Systems via Multimodal Domain Adaptation: Proposed Method

 \subsubsection{Textual Feature Extractor}

-We consider users' reviews for items to construct the textual representations of users and items employing the model introduced in \cite{yu2020semi}.
-To extract the user textual features, the model takes all the reviews the user has given for different items and extracts the numerical features from them.
-Similarly, for items\ramyaY{,} textual features are extracted from the reviews given by different users.
-The set of the words in all reviews considered for user $u$ and item $i$ is denoted as $R_u$ and $R_i$, respectively.
-In order to construct the textual features matrix $\mathbf{U_{tf}}$ and $\mathbf{V_{tf}}$, the model utilizes a semantic word matrix $\mathbf{S}$, a pre-trained matrix trained on GoogleNews corpus using the \textit{word2vec} algorithm \cite{mikolov2013distributed}.
+\VB{To create textual representations of users and items, we employ the model proposed by Yu et al.~\cite{yu2020semi} over the users' reviews of items.
+For a specific user, we extract the textual features by utilizing all the reviews provided by the user for different items.
+Similarly, we utilize all the reviews given to an item by different users to extract its corresponding textual features.
+We denote the set of the words in all reviews of user $u$ as $R_u$ and similarly $R_i$ for item $i$.} In order to construct the textual features matrix $\mathbf{U_{tf}}$ and $\mathbf{V_{tf}}$, the model utilizes a semantic word matrix $\mathbf{S}$, a pre-trained matrix trained on GoogleNews corpus using the \textit{word2vec} algorithm \cite{mikolov2013distributed}.
 Each word $w$ in the matrix is associated with a semantic feature vector $S_w$.
-To construct textual features for users and items, linear combinations of word semantic vectors of the reviews are used.
-For example, the textual features for user $u$, denoted as $\mathbf{u_{tf}}$, are obtained by summing the semantic word vectors of the words in $R_u$, weighted by the semantic preferences of $u$.
-This can be represented as $\mathbf{u_{tf}} = \Sigma_{w\in{R_u}}a_{uw}S_{w}$, where $a_{uw}$ represents \ramya{the weight assigned to word $w$ based on the semantic preferences of user $u$.} Similarly, the textual features for item $i$, denoted as $\mathbf{i_{tf}}$, are obtained using the same approach. \ramya{The model~\cite{yu2020semi} calculates these weights ($a_{uw}, a_{iv}$) for users and items, respectively.
-These weights are used to construct textual features of users and items, effectively capturing their preferences for specific words.} These features do not represent sequential information, but they extract important keywords representing the user and item-specific textual information.
-The textual features of users and items in the source and target domains are represented as $\mathbf{U_{tf}^s} \in \mathbb{R}^{M^s \times K_{1}}$, $\mathbf{V_{tf}^s} \in \mathbb{R}^{N^s \times K_{1}}$, $\mathbf{U_{tf}^t} \in \mathbb{R}^{M^t \times K_{1}}$ and $\mathbf{V_{tf}^t} \in \mathbb{R}^{N^t \times K_{1}}$, respectively.
+The textual features for users and items are constructed using linear combinations of word semantic vectors of the reviews.
+For example, the textual features for user $u$, denoted as $\mathbf{u_{tf}}$, are obtained by summing the semantic word vectors of the words in $R_u$, weighted by the semantic preferences of $u$. \adamya{Mathematically, $\mathbf{u_{tf}} = \Sigma_{w\in{R_u}}a_{uw}S_{w}$, where $a_{uw}$ signifies the weight of word $w$ on the basis of user $u$'s semantic preferences.
+Similarly, the textual features for item $i$, denoted as $\mathbf{i_{tf}}$, are derived.
+These weights ($a_{uw}, a_{iv}$) are computed for users and items respectively as in \cite{yu2020semi}.
+These weights play a crucial role in constructing textual features for users and items, effectively encapsulating their preferences for specific words.
+These features do not represent sequential information, rather they represent the user and item-specific textual information by extracting important keywords.The textual feature matrices of users and items in the source domain are denoted by $\mathbf{U_{tf}^s} \in \mathbb{R}^{M^s \times K_{1}}$ and $\mathbf{V_{tf}^s} \in \mathbb{R}^{N^s \times K_{1}}$ respectively.
+Similarly, the same is denoted respectively as $\mathbf{U_{tf}^t} \in \mathbb{R}^{M^t \times K_{1}}$ and $\mathbf{V_{tf}^t} \in \mathbb{R}^{N^t \times K_{1}}$ in target domain.}